 When FT is not enabled, a STA roaming within an ESS establishes a new PMKSA by one of three schemes:

-In the case of FILS authentication, the STA repeats the same actions as for initial contact and authentication.
+In the case of FILS authentication, the STA may optionally repeat the same actions as for initial contact and authentication.
+Alternately, the STA may attempt to use PMK caching and use an existing PMK from a previous FILS session to authenticate.
 Note that a STA can take advantage of the fact that it can initiate FILS authentication to multiple APs while maintaining a single association with one AP, and finalize the FILS authentication with one AP.

 Instruct editor to modify section 11.11.2.2.1 as indicated: